celummis/flexssentials/documentation.md

 To use Flexssentials in your project:

-1. First, ensure the `scss` directory containing the framework files is included in your project structure:
+1. First, ensure the `scss` directory containing the framework file is included in your project structure:
    ```
    your-project/
    ├── scss/
-   │   ├── framework.scss      (main file that imports all partials)
+   │   ├── framework.scss      (the main and only framework file)
-   │   ├── _variables.scss
-   │   ├── _functions.scss
-   │   ├── _mixins.scss
-   │   └── ...other partials
+   │   └── _reset.scss         (optional reset styles)
    ├── styles.scss             (Angular) or App.scss (React)
    └── ...other project files
    ```